shaloo/docs.arcana/docs/tutorials/code_samples/nextjs_code_sample.md

 }
 ```

 The Auth context provider `ProvideAuth` is implemented in `auth/useArcanaAuth.js`.
-Refer to the code to see how other `AuthProvider` methods besides the plug and play `connect` method can be used to access login, logout and other supported functionality.
+Refer to the code to see how other `AuthProvider` methods besides the plug-and-play `connect` method can be used to access login, logout, and other supported functionality.

 ### `pages/index.js`

 Next, update `index.js` to use plug-and-play authentication provided by the Arcana Auth SDK with a single line of code that calls the `connect` method when the app user chooses to click **Connect** in the app UI.

-See highlighted code to understand how Auth SDK plug-and-play authentication via `connect` is built in the user interface.
+See highlighted code to understand how Auth SDK plug-and-play authentication is used via `connect` method.
+This invokes the built-in authentication UI into the context of the integrating application.

 ```js title="index.js" hl_lines="2 8-25 31"
 import React from "react";